 Any attempt to break into supervisory functions or other people's files is considered a major breach of computer ethics.
-Using other people's files, interfering with passwords, accessing a modem without permission, downloading unauthorized files, accessing any unauthorized web sites, and breaking into any unauthorized area of computer information is also considered violations.
+Using other people's files, accessing any unauthorized web sites, and breaking into any unauthorized area of computer information is also considered violations.
 Students who interfere with the operation of the computer network will be subject to disciplinary action outlined in the discipline policy.
 Please note that teachers have access to all work saved on the computer.
 Students should not use the computers to listen to music or view videos except for those instances when directed by the teacher in the course of instruction.